PuttySoftware/maze-runner-3/README.md

-# maze-runner-3
+# Maze Runner 3
- Maze Runner 3, the third game in the Maze Runner series.
+ The third game in the Maze Runner series.